cyrille-leclerc/jnlp-slave-with-java-build-tools-dockerfile/README.md

-# A Docker image for a jenkins slave to be used with Amazon ECS plugin
+A Docker image for a jenkins slave with java build tools